'The country has been reborn', says Zelensky on the day of Ukraine's independence and six months of war | Ukraine and Russia

 War in Ukraine: remember striking scenes in the 6 months of the Russian invasion

-On February 24th – 6 months ago, therefore – what the Kremlin calls a “special operation” in Ukraine began, but which the rest of the world identified as a war or invasion of that country.
+On February 24th — 6 months ago, therefore — what the Kremlin calls a “special operation” began in Ukraine, but which the rest of the world identified as a war or invasion of that country.

 With the initial claim that it wanted to “denazify” the neighboring territory, Russian troops bombed dozens of military and civilian targets across practically the entire Ukrainian territory, in front of an international community perhaps no longer surprised by the aggression, but still stunned by the breadth of the attack. action.